RickyMetral/Wizardry_Chess_ws/README.md

    source install/setup.bash
    ```

-To download the fully working image:
+OR to download the fully working image:

  1. **Download the image with all dependencies installed**
     **Write instructions to pull from docker hub here**

-### Running the Project
+## Running the Project

 **Start the Docker Container**
   - To start the container use the following docs to run the container:

   [Getting Started with ROS2 in Docker](https://docs.google.com/document/d/18rpQyCBjzm2WsNtz2WmJEUn3cp52JED8hbf0TEfT4p4/edit?usp=sharing)

+- After building and sourcing with colcon use the following comamnds to run the project:

 **Voice-controlled (STT) mode:**
 ```bash
 ros2 launch chess_common_py stt_chess.launch.py